slatedocs/slate/source/index.html.md

 We've provided a convenient way to access more data in any request for sequential data where the number of records exceeds 500.
 Simply call the url in the nextLink parameter and we'll respond with the next set of data.

-### Relational Data
+## Relational Data

-Objects can be configured with relations to other objects.
-These relations are configured as relation field.
-Relation fields are accessible via the API as navigation properties.
+Many Intelex objects have relations to other objects.
+These relations are configured as relation type or lookup type fields.
+These fields are accessible via the API as navigation properties.
-Every record will have navigation properties that can be used to access related data.
-You'll need to use the system name of the relation field to access related data.
-You can access related data a number of ways - by using system query options or navigating to related records through the URL path.
+Every object will have navigation properties that can be used to access its related data in another object.
+You'll need to use the system name of the field configured with the related object in order to access related data.

+You can access related data by using the [$expand](#query-option-expand) query option or you can [navigate to related data](#requesting-related-records) using a URL path.
+You can traverse multiple levels of relational data by navigating through the URL path or with nested $expand queries.

+# Requesting Object Data

 ## Requesting records